 It doesn’t matter where Danko Jones (the lead singer sporting his odd name) or the band itself comes from (for the record it’s Toronto).
 Like AC/DC or KISS, Danko Jones is the type of band whose music is so compelling that it transcends borders and isn’t defined by a concept as petty as geography.
 Danko Jones smokes with such heated rock ‘n roll that they are signed to record labels both American and European, have toured almost everywhere on Earth, and comprise a group of musicians who are black and white, quiet and loud, mad and happy.
 Danko Jones has a power in their music, a strange mix of AC/DC’s cock rock swagger with the tenacity of punk rock, the sheer riffing of metal, and even the moody touch of the blues.
 Taking this concoction straight from hell, Danko Jones blasts it from speakers and amps tuned to a garage rock level, and Danko’s power of rock transcends not only the confines of space but time as well; this is straight-up rock n’ roll that could have come from any decade, and still sounded as damn good as it does right this second.

-Though many people are quick to step on the passed fad that was the garage rock/rock revival movement (myself included), I assure you Danko Jones makes bands like The Vines, The Hives, ect., look like pathetic imitators.
+Though many people are quick to step on the passing fad that was the garage rock/rock revival movement (myself included), I assure you Danko Jones makes bands like The Vines, The Hives, ect., look like pathetic imitators.
 In fact, maybe such bands are imitators.
-My main gripe with the whole garage rock genre is how unflinchingly poppy it is; the rock of days since past kicked the crap out of people, and thank God that this trio of rockers have been putting out quality music like this for a while now.
+My main gripe with the whole garage rock genre is how unflinchingly poppy it is; the rock of days since past kicked the crap out of people, and thank God that this trio of rockers has been putting out quality music like this for a while now.

 We Sweat Blood taps into the infamous Danko live experience, a visceral and insane orgy of sound and manic energy.
 So crazed is the band live that someone once remarked they were likely to be sweating blood soon and the name stuck as the title of the album.
 Re-released on Razor & Tie two years later here in the States, We Sweat Blood has lost none of it’s original and wicked energy and has gained a live DVD as well as two sweet exclusive tracks.